 - Remember, even non-qualified distributions will be taxed (and possibly penalized) only on the investment earnings portion of the distribution, and then only to the extent that your distribution exceeds the total amount of all contributions that you have made.
 Another advantage of the Roth IRA is that there are no required minimum distributions at any time during your life.
 You can put off taking distributions until you really need the income.

 - You can leave the entire balance to your beneficiary without ever taking a single distribution.
 As long as you have taxable compensation and qualify, you can keep contributing to a Roth IRA after age 72.

 Making the choice

 Assuming you qualify to use both, which type of IRA might be appropriate for your needs?
 The Roth IRA might be a more effective tool if you don't qualify for tax-deductible contributions to a traditional IRA or if you want to minimize taxes during retirement and preserve assets for your beneficiaries.
 But a traditional deductible IRA may be a better tool if you want to lower your yearly tax bill while you're still working (and possibly in a higher tax bracket than you'll be in after you retire).
-Note: You can have both a traditional IRA and a Roth IRA, but your total annual contribution to all of the IRAs that you own cannot be more than $6,000 in 2022 ($7,000 if you're age 50 or older).
+Note: You can have both a traditional IRA and a Roth IRA, but your total annual contribution must not exceed this year's contribution limits.